Ayathosni/GettingData_Assignment1/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-## For this project, we only use:
+## For this project, we only use these files:

-Training data set - 'train/X_train.txt'
+* Training data set - 'train/X_train.txt'
-Test data set - 'test/X_test.txt'
+* Test data set - 'test/X_test.txt'
-Training labels - 'train/y_train.txt'
+* Training labels - 'train/y_train.txt'
-Test labels - 'test/y_test.txt'
+* Test labels - 'test/y_test.txt'
 * Two files with row identifies the subject who performed the activity for each window sample in range from 1 to 30.
   - 'train/subject_train.txt'
   - 'test/subject_test.txt'

+### The tidy data set includes 180 (=30*6) observations of 30 subjects' 6 activities.Each subject has 6 activities.
+Each activity has 66 features as following shows.

 * Activity: factor with 6 levels, in order: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, indicated the activity being performed at the moment of data gathering,

 * SubjectID: numeric value from 1 to 30 indicating the subject Id.

-### For variables 3 to 68 the variable is numeric and the name indicates:
+* For variables 3 to 68 the variable is numeric and the name indicates:

 * Acc and Gyro: data origin, accelerometer and gyroscope, respectively.
 * -XYZ: the three dimensional axis, X,Y, or Z, respectively (3-axial)